Plus-size model: Origins in Europe

 European magazines, including European editions of Elle and Vogue have featured plus size models on covers and in editorials.

 In France, the media ma grande taille is dedicated to plus size industry and body positivity.

 Evans, a U.K.-based retailer, was founded in 1930.
 Evans specializes in plus-sized clothing, lingerie, shoes and swimwear.

-Max Mara started Marina Rinaldi, one of the first high-end clothing lines, for plus-size women in 1980.
-Marina Rinaldi started advertising in 1981.
+Max Mara started Marina Rinaldi, one of the first high-end clothing lines for plus-size women in 1980.
+Marina Rinaldi began advertising in 1981.
 The line's campaigns were photographed by top photographers such as Richard Avedon, Patrick Demarchelier, Arthur Elgort, Greg Kadel, Peter Lindbergh, and Craig McDean, used top models and celebrities(including Carré Otis, Candice Huffine, Crystal Renn, and Kate Dillon Levin), and were featured in magazines and on billboards.
 The ads were also the first to use the term plus size rather than outsize in Europe.

 Specialty model agency divisions

 Cheryl Hughes founded Hughes models, the UK's first plus-size agency in 1985.
 Allison Bramwell Bewley, a former straight size and plus-size model founded Excel Models in 1995.
-The agency has represented notable models including Pollyanna McIntosh and Sara Morrison.
+The agency has represented models such as Pollyanna McIntosh and Sara Morrison.
 Sarah Watkinson founded 12 + models in 2000.
 Former plus-size model Anna Shillinglaw founded the plus size division of Milk Management in 2011.
 These agents have been credited with improving visibility of plus-size models in Europe and developing some of the top plus-size models for international markets.
 In recent years, the most prestigious fashion agencies in the UK have launched plus size divisions.
 In 2011, Excel Models merged with Models 1, one of Europe's most prestigious fashion agencies.
 Storm Models started a plus size division, Curve in 2012.